SEKOIA-IO/documentation/docs/getting_started/roles_permissions.md

 | INTHREAT_READ_OBJECTS | Read objects from InThreat |
 | READ_TELEMETRY | Read the telemetry measures |

+!!!tip
+   InThreat is the term used internally for the Intelligence Center

 ## Common

 ### Playbooks